 What are the ISA transfer rules?

 Contact your new provider to arrange the transfer.
 This is the golden rule of ISA transfers and will stop you withdrawing your money as cash and losing its tax-free status.
 Fill in the ISA transfer form they provide.

-You can transfer all or part of previous years’ ISAs to a new ISA account.
-However, if you want to transfer money already paid into an ISA in this tax year, you must transfer all of it.
+You can transfer all or part of previous years’ savings to a new ISA account.
+However, if you want to transfer money paid into an ISA in this tax year, you must transfer all of it.

 Remember FSCS rules.
 You could choose to transfer your old ISAs into a single new account each year, but remember the Financial Services Compensation Scheme (FSCS) will only guarantee the first £85,000 saved with a single financial institution – so consider sticking within this limit.